-These navigation and hill skills courses are graded to suit all comers from the complete novice to those looking to explore the upland hills and mountains of the UK with increased skill and confidence.
-Our courses will teach you all aspects of map reading and how to use a map and compass and a variety of navigation strategies which are all aligned with the National Navigation Award Scheme* (NNAS) allowing students to gain recognition of personal performance in navigation skills.
-In line with the NNAS, all courses cover knowledge of safety and access issues when walking in the countryside, as well as an understanding of environmental issues.
+These hill skills and navigation courses are graded to suit all comers from the complete novice to those looking to explore the upland hills and mountains of the UK with increased skill and confidence.
+Our courses will teach you all aspects of map reading and how to use a map and compass and a variety of navigation strategies.
+All courses cover knowledge of safety and access issues when walking in the countryside, as well as an understanding of environmental issues.

 Gold Award – The Assessment

 This will be a one day assessment of your navigational abilities with a map and compass at the NNAS Gold Level.
 A rigorous day in the hills looking at how you plan and execute your navigation across wild country and including time spent in poor visibility.
 For assessment at this level you must have completed in the previous 3 years the NNAS Gold training, or completed your Hill and Moorland Leader training or ML training.